Research

 Working Papers

 I identify a self-healing mechanism that governs the future of bank loans and household wealth.
-Self-healing refers to bank operations allocating profits from good loans to replace bad loans.
-Varying good loans relative to bad loans, self-healing maintenance can be fast or slow.
-Rapid self-healing guarantees the long-term growth of bank loans and household wealth accumulation.
-Insufficient good loans cause slow self-healing, and continuous loan growth is not guaranteed.
-Stage I slow healing can cause bank funding liquidity shortages.
-However, stage II slow healing features excessive collateral damage, which can destroy bank capital protection and cause households to panic.
-[February 2025 Presentation Slides]; [SSRN link]
+Self-healing refers to bank operations allocating profits from good loans to replace bad loans and make new loans.
+Because good loans vary relative to bad loans, self-healing can be fast or slow.
+Rapid healing guarantees an endogenous bank loan growth and household wealth accumulation.
+Insufficient good loans cause slow healing, which could lead to two undesirable outcomes.
+Worry about deposit safety, household withdrawals can cause bank liquidity shortages.
+In addition, excessive collateral damage could destroy bank capital.
+A bank becomes insolvent, and households panic.
+[May 2025 Presentation Slides]; [SSRN link]

-We offer a new explanation of why systemically important banks acquired bad MBS at dislocated prices during the Great Recession.
+Poor maintenance decisions can explain why large banks acquired defaulted MBS assets before and during the Great Recession.
 We build the explanation on three pillars.
-First, large banks have extensive good loans that generate quarterly profits.
-Second, corporate borrowing demand is shrinking during the Great Recession.
+First, large banks have extensive good loans that generate continuous profits.
+Second, corporate borrowing demand started to shrink before the Great Recession.
 Third, large banks speculate that dislocated prices will recover soon.
-Acquiring bad MBS with good collateral has unintended consequences.
+Acquiring bad MBS assets with good collateral has unintended consequences.
 Large banks collectively become capital-constrained.
-We test a channel of poor self-healing on the corporate side.
-Compared to existing known channels, our proposal endogenizes bank capital and offers ex ante warnings to companies.
+Poor maintenance decisions, instead of bank capital, are responsible for the financial instability.
+We identify a new spillover channel through which bank risks affect real-world companies.
 [February 2025 Presentation Slides]; [SSRN link]

 [8] On the Choices of Lifestyle and Growth: April 2023, new revision is expected in H2 2025